 However, it is widely recognised that the level of investment in water infrastructure in Northern Ireland over the last 15 years has not kept pace with demand, meaning that many of our sewerage networks and treatment plants are currently operating at or beyond their design capacity.

 The focus of our audit will be to assess how effectively the governance and funding arrangements support the development and maintenance of the water and sewerage infrastructure.
 In particular:

 - How the investment in water infrastructure is managed?

 - What are the consequences of previous funding constraints?

 - Do the current funding and governance arrangements act as a barrier to adequate investment?

-We aim to publish this report during Spring 2023.
+We aim to publish this report during Summer 2023.